fsprojects/SIMDArray/README.md

 // Map needs one lambda to map the Vector<T>, and one to handle any leftover
 // elements if array is not divisible by Vector<T>.Count.
 In the case of
 // simple arithmetic operations they can often be the same as shown here.
+// If you arrange your arrays such that they will never have leftovers,
+// just pass a nop like (fun x -> x), it will never get executed.

 //Faster create and sum